Brian Ward

 Brian Patrick Ward (born May 22, 1973) is an American football coach and former player.
 He is the defensive coordinator at Arizona State University.
 Ward served as the head football coach at McPherson College in McPherson, Kansas from 2007 to 2009 and as the interim head football coach at Bowling Green State University for one game in 2015.
 As an assistant coach at Wabash College in 2002, he was named the AFCA Assistant Coach of the Year for NCAA Division III.

 Coaching career

 Ward was the head football coach at McPherson College in McPherson, Kansas for three seasons, from 2007 to 2009, compiling a record of was 17–14.

 Ward was named the 2009 College Fanz National Coach of the Year after taking his team to the NAIA Football National Championship playoffs for the first time in the history of the program.

-After the 2021 season, Ward was hired by new Washington State head coach, Jake Dickert, to be the teams defensive coordinator.
+After the 2021 season, Ward was hired by new Washington State head coach, Jake Dickert, to be the team's defensive coordinator.